With Rs 27.4 cr, BJP Accounts For 50% Of Total Spending On Google, Facebook Ads

-Long before the Facebook-Cambridge Analytica scandal revealed to the world the efficiency of targeting political ads based on social media data, political parties have making use of social media for public outreach.
+Long before the Facebook-Cambridge Analytica Scandal revealed to the world the efficiency of political microtargetting based on social media data, political parties have making use of social media for public outreach.

 Prime Minister Modi's giant social media campaign in the run up to the 2014 general elections has been widely credited as being a crucial factor to his victory.

 Five years down the line, every single party from across the political and ideological spectrum seemed to have agreed upon the importance of social media marketing, with the figures on the expenditure being a clear indication.

 BJP - The Cash Machine At Work

 BJP, being an earlier player in the game and privileged with receiving the highest amount of political donations in the country, have left no stones unturned in showing how seriously it takes social media.